Teaching Shakespeare Through Performance

 Take your teaching of Shakespeare to another level.
 Go beyond the Bard's words on the page and discover Shakespeare in the context that brought his works to life.
-Our three-week summer course at Shakespeare's Globe is the best way to learn to teach Shakespeare.
-This invaluable experience will give you new perspectives that will elevate you as a teacher of Shakespeare.
+Our three-week summer course at Shakespeare's Globe in London will provide you with new perspectives and invaluable experiences that will transform the way you teach Shakespeare.